 The EDF Board of Directors calls on the European Union institutions to:

-Live up to its obligations under the CRPD and ensure that all persons with disabilities can benefit from accessible, affordable, and available AI-technologies that support their socio-economic participation and independent living, and that AI systems put in place in the EU and worldwide respect persons with disabilities’ rights to non-discrimination, equality, and privacy.
+Live up to its obligations under the CRPD and ensure that all persons with disabilities can benefit from accessible, affordable, and available AI-technologies that support their socio-economic participation and independent living, and that AI systems put in place in the EU and worldwide respect persons with disabilities’ rights to non-discrimination, equality, self-determination, and privacy.

 Adopt the proposed EU Regulation on AI ensuring that AI systems, regardless of their level of risk, are subject to mandatory accessibility requirements.
 This includes AI-related information and user guides, which will need to be in line with existing EU legislation on accessibility, in particular the European Accessibility Act.